 - Explore connections, collaborators, related work and more

-Gabriele Badano is a political philosopher with a penchant for interdisciplinary work.
-His main research interests include the ethical principles applying specifically to public administration, issues of justice and fairness in resource allocation and other dimensions of health policy, liberal theories of public justification of political decisions, and the task of countering the rise of extreme views in society without contradicting the basic commitments of liberal democracy.
+Gabriele Badano is a political philosopher with a track record of interdisciplinary work.
+His main research interests include liberal theories of public justification of political decisions, the task of countering the rise of extremist views in society without contradicting the basic commitments of liberal democracy, ethical principles applying specifically to public administration, and issues of justice and fairness in resource allocation and other dimensions of health policy.

 Before taking up his position at York in 2018, Gabriele held a three-year postdoctoral fellowship at the University of Cambridge, where he was based at the Centre for Research in the Arts, Social Sciences and Humanities and at Girton College.
 Gabriele holds a PhD from the Department of Philosophy at University College London as well as an MA and a BA in Philosophy from the University of Genova, Italy.